-Welcome to the Beth Israel Medical Center and St. Luke's and Roosevelt Hospitals online site for Continuing Medical Education.
+Welcome to the Mount Sinai Beth Israel, Mount Sinai St. Luke's and Mount Sinai Roosevelt online site for Continuing Medical Education.

-Beth Israel Medical Center and St. Luke’s and Roosevelt Hospitals are accredited by the Accreditation Council on Continuing Medical Education to provide continuing medical education for physicians.
+Mount Sinai Beth Israel, Mount Sinai St. Luke's and Mount Sinai Roosevelt are accredited by the Accreditation Council on Continuing Medical Education to provide continuing medical education for physicians

 Upcoming Live CME Activities

 CME Transcripts (BI, RH & SL PHYSICIANS ONLY)

 The Continuing Medical Education (CME) Committees of Mount Sinai Beth Israel, Mount Sinai St. Luke's and Mount Sinai Roosevelt have as their primary purpose the improvement in the health care outcomes of patients through an effective program of CME based on improvement in quality and patient safety.

 The CME Program's goals are to provide education that will improve learner competence in their ability to apply knowledge learned to patient care strategies; improve retention of that competence as measured by performance-in-practice; and, improve patient outcomes as a result.